Farssi-net/templates-twenty-one/README.md

 # Navigate to the template directory
 cd ~/whmcs/templates/my-template-name

-# Fetch the latest updates from the Six template theme repo
+# Fetch the latest updates from the Twenty-One template theme repo
 git fetch origin

 # Ensure your custom template branch is checked out